WallabyLester/Turtlebot3_Trajectories_and_Xacro_Arm/homework2/README.md

 The launch files are listed below:

 `figure_eight.launch` - Launch file for running the robot following a figure eight trajectory.
-Add argument `mode:=sim` for simulating with turtlesim and `mode:=real` for use on the turtlebot3.
+Use no arguments or add argument `mode:=sim` for simulating with turtlesim and add argument `mode:=real` for use on the turtlebot3.

 `arm_basics.launch` - Launch with no arguments or add `use_jsp:=False` for launching xacro arm to follow a trajectory.
 Add argument `use_jsp:=True` for launching with the joint state publisher gui to control the arm with the gui.

 `arm_mark.launch` - Launch with no arguments or add `use_jsp:=False` for launching xacro arm to follow a trajectory with markers being placed.
 The marker shapes and colors correspond with positive or negative x position.
 Positive is a green sphere and negative is a blue cylinder.
 Add argument `use_jsp:=True` for launching with the joint state publisher gui to control the arm with the gui and still display the markers.

 ## Configuration Instructions
 To adjust the trajectory parameters for the figure eight the turtle and robot will follow, use the `trajectory.yaml` file.
 The file takes parameters for width, height, and period of the figure eight.
-Use the below suggested parameters for the turtlebot3.
+Use the commented suggested parameters for the turtlebot3.

 To adjust the parameters for the xacro arm, use the `arm.yaml` file.
 The file takes a length and radius for each link/arm and a period, T.